 - absence of ventricular sensing or pacing.
 AAI single-chamber pacemakers or AAI mode programming in a dual-chamber pacemaker are formally contraindicated in patients with a permanent or paroxysmal atrioventricular conduction disorder.
 They should also be avoided in patients with vagal symptoms or carotid sinus syndrome.
 This tracing shows the ventricular pauses appearing during the occurrence of a blocked atrioventricular extrasystole.

-Single-chamber AAI pacemakers or AAI mode programming on a dual-chamber pacemaker are formally contraindicated in patients with a permanent or paroxysmal atrioventricular conduction disorder.
-They should also be avoided in patients with vagal symptoms or carotid sinus syndrome.
-The preferred indication is therefore pure sinus dysfunction without atrioventricular conduction disorder.
-An AAI pacemaker allows limiting the number of implanted leads, ensures a physiological rate at rest and during exercise after programming of the rate response and avoids any unnecessary ventricular pacing.
-A recent study, however, reported unfavorable results for the implantation of a single-chamber AAI pacemaker compared to the implantation of a dual-chamber pacemaker in patients with sinus dysfunction.
-Indeed, the rate of re-intervention was higher in patients implanted with an AAI pacemaker with the need to add a ventricular lead secondarily to the occurrence of an atrioventricular conduction disorder.
+A recent study reported unfavorable results in the implantation of a single-chamber AAI pacemaker compared to the implantation of a dual-chamber in patients with sinus dysfunction.
+Indeed, the re-intervention rate was greater in patients implanted with an AAI, with the need to add a ventricular lead secondarily to the occurrence of an atrioventricular conduction disorder.
 More surprisingly, the incidence of atrial fibrillation episodes was also higher.
 The indications for implantation of a single-chamber AAI pacemaker are thus nowadays relatively limited.